-A shuttle is provided for only those students who arrive via plane, train or bus for blended delivery programs that are not accessible by city transportation.
+A taxi is provided for only those students who arrive via plane, train or bus for blended delivery programs that are not accessible by city transportation.

-Emergency situations, excluding any type of appointment, requiring transportation should be discussed with the EDO.
+Emergency situations, excluding any type of appointment, requiring transportation should be discussed with the Program Coordinator.